 Students interested in furthering their research skills are strongly encouraged to take GLBL 200: Foundations of Research and to consider pursuing either a Distinction Project or Faculty Research Assistance Capstone.

-When conducting Global Studies research students should consult our newly designed Research page for helpful academic resources (link to Research page on the website).
+When conducting Global Studies research students should consult our newly designed Research page for helpful academic resources.

 The Office of Undergraduate Research at the University of Illinois also supports undergraduate research in the following ways: